gabrieljyoung/dotfiles/README.md

+> [!NOTE]
+> This is an outdated branch, not based on the same history as `master`, preserved for my future reference.

 My dotfiles.

 This repo contains scripts that I did not write, which are included for convenience.
 I do not claim any rights to these works.